 - Public functions serving foods other than low-risk food items. (ex. sporting event concessions, public PTA or school events)

 - Non-public functions (ex. soccer team lunch, public not invited)

 - Public events serving only low-risk food items, such as pre-packaged chips, candies and canned soda.
 No use of kitchen facilities.

 If you aren't sure, please call Nutrition Services at 509.354.7270 and we will be glad to assist you.

-If I have a food handlers’ card, does that mean I can sell and serve food items?
+If I have a food handler card, does that mean I can sell and serve food items?

 No. Procedure 6700 and the SRHD require food sales to comply with district and state rules.
-Selling to the public or charging for food require a food permit from the SRHD, which is different than a food handlers card.
+Selling to the public or charging for food requires a food permit from the SRHD, which is different than a food handler card.